 § 35-44.
 Pension purchases.

-On a memberfs actual retirement date or on the normal date of retirement for a former member who is eligible for a deferred vested benefit, the total value of funds allocated to such member or former member shall be withdrawn from the deposit fund.
-Deposits and interest thereon shall be so withdrawn in the order in which they have been credited to the deposit fund (i.e., first-in-firstout method).
+On a member's actual retirement date or on the normal date of retirement for a former member who is eligible for a deferred vested benefit, the total value of funds allocated to such member or former member shall be withdrawn from the deposit fund.
+Deposits and interest thereon shall be so withdrawn in the order in which they have been credited to the deposit fund (i.e., first-in-first-out method).
 [Amended 5-9-1983 by Amdt.
 No. 2]

-The amount of monthly normal pension purchased hereunder during the first five (5) contract years will be determined in accordance with Table I or IA attached hereto based on the pensioner*s age and sex on the date as of which such pension is purchased.
+The amount of monthly normal pension purchased hereunder during the first five (5) contract years will be determined in accordance with Table I or IA attached hereto based on the pensioner's age and sex on the date as of which such pension is purchased.
 For pensions purchased after the first five (5) years but purchased entirely with monies deposited in the first five (5) years, the purchase rates will be determined in accordance with Table II or IIA attached hereto.

 § 35-45.
 Deposits.
 [Amended 5-9-1983 by Amdt.
 No. 1]